-I am still waiting to be able to afford to upgrade my nephew’s y-DNA to Big Y. Meanwhile I thought it might be interesting to look at other surnames in my tree and try to find likely relatives in other surname projects at ftDNA.
+I thought it might be interesting to look at other surnames in my tree and try to find likely relatives in other surname projects at ftDNA.
 There are also a few basic Y-DNA haplogroups for some of my matches at 23 and Me.

 To recap what I have determined or postulate on my dad’s Kelley/Kelly side: